Frequently Asked Questions

 How long does it take to get legal advice?

 We aim to respond to all inquiries as soon as possible.
-All applications for help from the CLC should be made by completing this form.
+All applications for help from the CLC should be made by emailing us a short summary of your legal issue (see 'Contact Us' page).
 In most cases, we are unable to assist with providing urgent assistance.

 Will you provide representation at my hearing?